-Lumber Depot operates a full-service hardware store in Papine that serves the needs of large and smallscale building contractors, as well as homeowners doing construction projects, renovations and repairs.
-The Lumber Depot business has been in operation for over two decades and during this time has established a market leading position in the communities we directly serve and a strong reputation for excellent service, good value and strong availability in key hardware items across the wider corporate area.
-Lumber Depot Limited acquired the assets and liabilities of the Lumber Depot business from the Blue Power Group Limited with effect from August 1, 2019.
-The company was then listed on the Junior Market of the Jamaica Stock Exchange (JSE) with effect from December 16, 2019.
+Lumber Depot operates a full-service hardware store in Papine that serves the needs of large and small-scale building contractors, as well as homeowners doing construction projects, renovations and repairs.
+The Lumber Depot business has been in operation for over 20 years and during this time has established a market leading position in the communities we directly serve and a strong reputation for excellent service and good value across the wider corporate area.